 Be brutal with your edits

-So, next time you sit down to “edit” your post, check if your content:
+So, next time you sit down to “edit” your content, check if it:

 - Focuses on one and only one idea; remove all superfluous content